 5. Don’t Forget the Camera Shy Clients

-Offering feedback on Zoom classes assumes that all your clients are going to have their cameras on and center themselves in the frame through class.
+Offering feedback in online classes assumes that all your clients are going to have their cameras on and center themselves in the frame through class.
 Realistically, that won’t be the case.
 That doesn’t mean you can ignore the clients you can’t see.
 Use those clients’ names during class, and continue offering encouragement.
 Algieri suggests something along the lines of, "I can't see what you're doing, but I'm sure you’re doing fantastically well.
 Keep going.”